sycomix/Clover-Edition/README.md

 Then to install just download this repo.
 Github has a download option somewhere.
 Or you can use the git command `git clone --depth=1 "https://github.com/cloveranon/Clover-Edition/"`

+Then you will need to download a pytorch model and put it in the models folder:

+#### Models:

-Then you will need to download a pytorch model.
-Put it in the models folder.
-Rename it to `pytorch-gpt2-xl-aid2-v5` until we support arbitrary model names.
-The pytorch version of the original AID2 model is being distributed by bittorrent.
-Please seed them if you have a seedbox or homelab:
+The pytorch version of the original AID2 model is being distributed by bittorrent:

 [Torrent File](model.torrent)